secretflow/secretflow/CONTRIBUTING.md

    sh update_po.sh
    ```
 3. Update the corresponding `*.po` file
+4. All `fuzzy` should be removed in `*.po` file, because it won't take effect in the Chinese version of the documentation.
-4. only commit the files which you update and pull request
+5. only commit the files which you update and pull request